rona-dinihari/node-tesseract/README.md

-Forked from https://github.com/desmondmorris/node-tesseract/ to support tesseract v4.
+Forked from https://github.com/desmondmorris/node-tesseract/ to support tesseract version 4 and up to version 5.

 # Tesseract for node.js